 Eight years after the colossal Live After Death, Iron Maiden have another four studio albums to plunder for their setlist.
 And so they decide it is time for another live album.
-Here is a retro review of Maiden’s controversial second concert record.
+Here is a look back at Maiden’s controversial second concert record.

 A Real Live One